Info for

 • Connect with us

-Human Resources (HR) professionals work in partnership with business managers to take care of a company’s largest asset – its employees.
-To help a business run effectively and achieve its objectives, HR staff provide advice to department supervisors on a range of employee-related issues, design and deliver a host of programs and services focused on individual and team needs, and create company policies that support and promote a workplace culture based on fairness, equity and personal growth.
-As a student, you will have the opportunity to interact directly with industry professionals and participate in hands-on learning opportunities.
+Human Resources (HR) professionals work in partnership with business managers to take care of a company’s most important asset – its employees.
+To help a business run effectively and achieve its objectives, HR staff provide advice on a range of employee-related issues and design and deliver a host of programs and services focused on individual, team and organizational needs.
+When you study human resources, you will have the opportunity to interact directly with industry professionals and participate in hands-on learning opportunities.

 Intakes and Availability